enterstudio/pic_of_the_day/README.md

-Picks a random image from a list and sends it as an inline attachment via email.
+Picks a random image from a list and sends it as an attachment via email.

 ```